Benin: Transportation

 Cadjehoun Airport, located at Cotonou, has direct international jet service to Accra, Niamey, Monrovia, Lagos, Ouagadougou, Lomé, and Douala, and other cities in Africa.
 Direct services link Cotonou to Paris, Brussels, and Istanbul.

 Culture

 Arts

 Beninese literature had an oral tradition before French became the dominant language.
 Félix Couchoro wrote the first Beninese novel, L'Esclave (The Slave), in 1929.

 Post-independence, native folk music was combined with Ghanaian highlife, French cabaret, American rock, funk and soul, and Congolese rumba.

 Biennale Benin, continuing the projects of some organizations and artists, started in the country in 2010 as a collaborative event called "Regard Benin".
-In 2012, the project became a Biennial coordinated by the Consortium, a federation of local associations.
-The international exhibition and artistic program of the 2012 Biennale Benin are curated by Abdellah Karroum and the Curatorial Delegation.
+In 2012, the project became a biennial coordinated by a federation of local associations.
+The international exhibition and artistic program of the 2012 Biennale Benin were curated by Abdellah Karroum.

 Customary names

 Some Beninese in the south of the country have Akan-based names indicating the day of the week on which they were born.
 This is due to influence of the Akan people such as the Akwamu and others.